 Key Takeaways

-- Gellért Thermal Bath is an emblematic feature of Budapest’s spa culture, with a history dating back to 1918.
+• Gellért Thermal Bath is an emblematic feature of Budapest’s spa culture, with a history dating back to 1918.
+It closed on October 1, 2025 for major renovation and is expected to reopen around 2028.

 First Impressions: Art Nouveau Grandeur and a Hint of Decay

-Walking into the main hall of the Gellért is an experience in itself.
-You’re immediately enveloped in a cathedral of Art Nouveau design.
+Walking into the main hall of the Gellért was an experience in itself.
+You were immediately enveloped in a cathedral of Art Nouveau design.
 Sunlight filters through a massive glass roof and stained-glass windows by the legendary Miksa Róth, illuminating a gallery of soaring columns and intricate mosaics.
-The air smells faintly of mineral water and history.
+The air smelled faintly of mineral water and history.
 The famous Zsolnay porcelain tiles, in iridescent shades of green and blue, cover almost every surface, a signature of the era when the bath was built between 1912 and 1918.
-It truly feels like stepping back in time.
+It truly felt like stepping back in time.

 But as you look closer, you notice the details that fuel the negative reviews.
 There’s a “stately, slightly dusty” feel to the place.
 In some corners, you might spot a missing tile or a patch of crumbling plaster.
 It’s not pristine.
 It’s a century-old building that has been in constant, heavy use, and it shows.
 This duality-breathtaking beauty and visible age-is the essence of the modern Gellért experience.
 For many visitors, the architecture isn’t just a backdrop; it’s the main event, which explains the clusters of people trying to capture the perfect photo, a phenomenon you’ll almost certainly encounter.